CherryHill: a brand worth protecting

 To ensure consumers are getting what they pay for, and learn the story of their cherries along the way, CherryHill Orchards has applied Laava Smart Fingerprint technology on its cherry boxes in Australian and international markets during the 2020-21 Australian season.

 CherryHill Marketing Manager Vanessa Tang says that the rise of counterfeiting in the fresh produce industry is a growing concern for producers, and CherryHill wants to be at the forefront of protecting its brand against fakes.

-The addition of Laava Smart Fingerprints on CherryHill boxes gives the brand an unprecedented level of protection by offering consumers the opportunity to verify the authenticity of each individual box.
-Unlike QR codes, Laava Smart Fingerprint technology is secure by design, offers a much higher standard of anti-counterfeit protection and provides sophisticated consumer engagement capabilities.
+The addition of Laava Smart Fingerprints on CherryHill’s boxes gives the brand an unprecedented level of protection.
+It offers consumers the opportunity to verify the authenticity of each individual box.
+Unlike QR codes, Laava Smart Fingerprint technology is secure by design.
+It offers a much higher standard of anti-counterfeit protection and provides sophisticated consumer engagement capabilities.

-Consumers can simply use the browser on their smartphone or Laava’s WeChat mini-program to scan the fingerprint and see a results screen verifying the product, or providing a “suspected counterfeit” message.
-The results screen also connects the consumer with the CherryHill brand story, including photos of the orchards and fruit-picking, event invitations and opportunities to engage more deeply.
+Consumers can simply use the browser on their smartphone or Laava’s WeChat mini-program to scan the fingerprint.
+They’ll see a results screen verifying the product, or providing a “suspected counterfeit” message.
+The results screen also connects the consumer with the CherryHill brand story.
+This includes photos of the orchards and fruit-picking, event invitations and opportunities to engage more deeply.